New Zealand Ice Figure Skating Association Inc.

 For each programme, the Total Segment Score (TSS) is determined by adding up the Total Element Score, the Total Component Score and then subtracting any deductions.
 In compulsory dance the TSS is factored (divided by the number of compulsory dances to be skated.)

-The final score is just a sum of all the Total Segment Scores for the athete, couple, pair or team.
+The final score is a sum of all the Total Segment Scores for the athete, couple, pair or team.

 Panel Makeup